 The Taylor Community Library is a MILibrary library and will honor those library cards from participating libraries.

 What happens if my card is lost or stolen?

 Please report a lost or stolen library card to the library staff immediately.
 This will prevent the card from being used.

 Until a library card is reported lost or stolen, you will be financially responsible for all materials checked out with your card.

-There is a $2.00 charge to replace lost or stolen library cards.
+Is there a charge to replace my lost or stolen library card?